Riddim-GLiTCH/AnyEventRPC/README.md

 ## Credits:

-This project was created with the help of [ChatGPT](https://openai.com/blog/chatgpt), a language model trained by [OpenAI](https://openai.com/).
-Special thanks to ChatGPT for providing guidance and assistance in understanding and creating the code.
+Huge shoutout to [EnK_](https://www.github.com/EnKdev/) for refactoring the code!
+They managed to reduce the code to about 37 lines, whereas before it used 42!

 Additionally, thanks to the following resources:
+- [OpenAI](https://openai.com/) For offering help writing and understanding the original code through the use of [ChatGPT](https://openai.com/blog/chatgpt)
 - [Discord Developer Portal](https://discord.com/developers/docs/intro) for information on setting up Discord Rich Presence
+- [npm](https://www.npmjs.com/) for the `discord-rpc` module, used in a previous version of this project
-- [npm](https://www.npmjs.com/) for the `discord-rpc` module used in this project
+- [npm](https://www.npmjs.com/) for the `discord-rich-presence` module used in this project
 - [GitHub](https://github.com/) for hosting this project
 - [Nintendo](https://www.nintendo.com/) for a legenedary up-and-coming Zelda title.